iamsureshsharma/FlutterHooksExample/article.md

     );
   }

-  /// This is outside the build method, this method don't have the access of context
+  /// This is outside the build method, this method doesn't have the access to context
   /// Here we can use the useContext() directly in place of context SizedBox sizedBox() => SizedBox(height: MediaQuery.of(useContext()).size.height * 0.2);
 }